The Assessment

 Free to Start

 What requires a subscription is the deeper analysis: AI-generated narratives, longitudinal timeline tracking, centering plans, dyadic compatibility assessments, and framework comparisons.
-But the core assessment, the computation of your 20-center grid profile with coherence scoring and formation classification, is free.
+But the core assessment, the computation of your 20-center grid profile with coherence band and formation classification, is free.
 You see your full structural picture before deciding whether you want the interpretive layers built on top of it.

 What You Get Back

 Every question in the assessment is structurally anchored to the 4x5 grid architecture — not selected from a generic item pool.
-The three tiers do not measure different things.
+The two engines do not measure different things.
 They measure the same twenty centers with increasing resolution, and every piece of your structural profile is grounded in data you provided.
 The result is a personality portrait that is yours from the first question to the last metric.